 For BBC iPlayer, France TV, RTVE, NHK: same principle.
 A connection bouncing to the service's "international" version signals that your VPN exits in a country not covered by rights - proof that detected geolocation isn't the expected one.
 Worth noting: even with a perfect VPN exit, your radio-layer hardware fingerprint can give you away on captive networks - see our MAC spoofing on public Wi-Fi walkthrough for the identifier the VPN doesn't mask.

-Test #3 — No WebRTC leak from your browser
+Test #3 - Is there a WebRTC leak exposing your real IP?

 This is trap #1 and the most critical leak in 2026.
 WebRTC is a real-time communication API built into all modern browsers (Chrome, Firefox, Safari, Edge).
 It tries to discover your real IP via STUN servers to enable browser P2P communication (Discord video calls, Google Meet screen sharing, etc.).
 If your VPN doesn't explicitly block it, a malicious site can read your real IP via JavaScript in under 100 ms, with no visible user-side signal.